ETRACS Monthly Pay 2xLeveraged Preferred Stock ETN (PFFL) To Go Ex-Dividend on August 10th

 ETRACS Monthly Pay 2xLeveraged Preferred Stock ETN (NYSEARCA:PFFL – Get Free Report) announced a dividend on Wednesday, August 9th, NASDAQ reports.
-Shareholders of record on Friday, August 11th will be paid a dividend of 0.1049 per share on Monday, August 21st.
-The ex-dividend date is Thursday, August 10th.
+Stockholders of record on Friday, August 11th will be paid a dividend of 0.1049 per share on Monday, August 21st.
+The ex-dividend date of this dividend is Thursday, August 10th.

 Read More